The exercise program for a healthy and pain-free back

 What to do when there is pain in the lower back?

 Most people with lower back pain recover.
 However, there is a chance that back pain will return after recovery.
 If you have doubts about the causes of your symptoms, always go to see a doctor.
-However, you can reduce the risk of lower back pain as much as possible.
+However, you can reduce the risk of lower back problems as much as possible.
 Read the 3 recommendations below.

 3 advices against lower back pain

 There are several types of lower back pain.
 Usually three important risk factors play a role in the development and persistence of lower back pain.
-First of all, this is a wrong sitting position.
+First of all, this is a poor sitting position.
 Secondly, incorrect lifting is a risk factor.
 The third risk factor is having too little movement.
 The advice to prevent or reduce lower back pain is therefore logical.

 1. A correct sitting posture